hyperledger-labs/private-data-objects/ccf_transaction_processor/README.md

 ## Share CCF (TLS) Authentication Keys

-CCF uses mutually authenticated TLS channels for transactions.
-Keys are located at `${PDO_HOME}/ccf/keys`.
-The network certificate is `networkcert.pem`.
-User public certificate is `userccf_cert.pem` and private key is `userccf_privk.pem`.
-Note that the keys are created as part of CCF deployment and are unique to the specific instance of CCF.
+CCF uses mutually authenticated TLS channels for member transactions.
+User transactions use one-way TLS (pdo clients remain anonymous while submitting transactions to CCF).
+CCF member keys and network certificate are located at `${PDO_HOME}/ccf/keys`.
+The network certificate ('networkcert.pem`) is created as part of CCF deployment and is unique to the specific instance of CCF.

-In our usage, CCF users are PDO clients, and PDO client authentication is implemented within the transaction processor itself.
-Thus, we do not utilize the client authentication feature provided by CCF.
-However to satisfy the CCF's requirement that only authorized CCF users can submit transactions to CCF, share `userccf_cert.pem` and `userccf_privk.pem` with all the PDO clients.
-These two keys and the network certificate `networkcert.pem` must be stored under the path `${PDO_LEDGER_KEY_ROOT}` (as part of PDO deployment).

 ## Test the Deployment with Ping Test